What can you clean with CLR?

 Use only on metal filters.
 Dilute equal parts of CLR and warm water into a plastic container.
 Dip the filter into the solution for about two minutes.
 Brush to loosen buildup and rinse with cold, clean water.
 Allow to dry.

-What will CLR do to brass, copper or aluminum?
+What will CLR do to brass, copper or aluminium?

 What surfaces should I not use CLR on?

-DO not use CLR on any natural stone or marble (including cultured marble), terrazzo, colored grout (any other color than white), any painted, coated, sealed or metallic glazed surfaces, plastics, laminates, Formica, Corian, aluminum, galvanized metals, nickel, oil rubbed bronze, brass, copper, steam irons, leaded crystal, refinished tubs or any damaged or cracked surface.
+DO not use CLR on any natural stone or marble (including cultured marble), terrazzo, coloured grout (any other colour than white), any painted, coated, sealed or metallic glazed surfaces, plastics (Food grade or soft), laminates, Formica, Slate, Titanium, Rubber, Corian, aluminium, galvanized metals, nickel, oil rubbed bronze, brass, copper, steam irons, leaded crystal, refinished tubs or any damaged or cracked surface.
 CLR may etch older sinks, tubs and tiles.
 CLR is corrosive.
 Avoid contact with wood, clothing, wallpaper and carpeting.
 Some laminated surfaces (counter tops) are coated with a synthetic surface which may be affected by rust removers; clean spills immediately.
 Always spot test first on an inconspicuous area.

 Can I put CLR in a spray bottle?